mdolab/MACH-Aero/machAeroTutorials/intro.rst

 **External Software**

-- ICEM CFD (for surface mesh generation)
+- ICEM CFD or Fidelity Pointwise (for surface mesh generation)
 - Tecplot (for flow visualization)

+.. note:: The airfoil analysis and optimziation tutorials do not require these external software packages.

 Documentation strategy
 ======================